lenaMK/doc/conf/Intermedialites_theMatterOfMaps.md

 [^6]: Exhibition of the research-creation doctoral students of the art history, cinema and media studies department (Prof. Frédéric Dallaire, CIN7008, Winter 2024), public activation on April 17th 2024 at Université de Montréal.
 [^7]: The participatory process also became a way to reveal my methods: I use data and write code to create digital visualisations and maps.
 Exhibiting the code and the digital map reinstates this algorithmic approach even when the “end result” is a physical map.
 The digital map is accessible at: https://lenamk.site/doc/viz/carte/ and the code is published on Github: https://github.com/lenaMK/doc/tree/main/viz/carte.
 [^8]: The MONA database was created as a data source for the MONA app.
 It unites public art collections to enable *in-situ* outreach and cultural mediation with a free mobile app.
+[^9]: Part of this research-creation was presented at the International Cartographic Conference 2025 in Vancouver (upcoming abstract publication).
 [^?]: Foot note explaining gender identity ? or in acknowledgements?.